By Anjali Thakkar on Jul 1, 2020 6:03:16 PM

 This tool helps in better financial planning by reducing the chances of application rejection.
 This tool also saves you from the hassle of manual calculation completely.
 You can access the home loan calculator anytime as it is free of cost.
 This home loan eligibility calculator helps in identifying your home loan eligibility criteria.
 Check home loan eligibility criteria from various home loan providers.

-How Much Tax Rebate Is Available On A Home Loan?
+4) What is the Tax Rebate On Home Loan?

 Tax deduction up to 2 lakh rupees on the interest paid in the post-construction period.
 The tax deduction can be claimed only for the year in which the construction is completed.
 For the pre-construction period, borrowers can claim tax deductions up to 5 years in five instalments.
 The amount that can be claimed for both pre and post-construction periods interest repayment remains capped at the limit of 2 lakh per year.